Th3HoopMan/small-magic-box/src/pages/reviews/psychonauts-2.md

 title: Psychonauts 2 is One of the Most Underrated Games in A Long Time
 tagline: Double Fine returns to the spotlight in spectacular fashion.
 date: 2022-01-06T01:45:58.577Z
-description: This game is good, really good.
-Like you have no idea.
-I can't believe how much I like it.
-Wish I could play it again for the first time tbh.
-Can we make that happen?
-Did they announce something that could do that at the most recent CES?
-Idk we need to get on that though.
 gametitle: Psychonauts 2
 platforms:
   - Xbox, PC, Playstation